 What is Sub-Acromial Shoulder Impingement?

 Sub-acromial shoulder impingement refers to the tendons of either or both of supraspinatus and long head of biceps getting compressed in the sub-acromial space.
-This compression causes irritation of the tendons and the sub-acromial bursa, causing inflammation and a reduction in the sub-acromial space, resulting in further shoulder impingement.
-This impingement usually occurs with overhead movements of the arm, resulting in pain around the tip of the shoulder and down the upper arm.
+This compression causes irritation of the tendons and the sub-acromial bursa, causing inflammation and a reduction in the sub-acromial space.
+Shoulder impingement occurs with overhead movements of the arm, resulting in pain around the tip of the shoulder.

 What Causes Sub-Acromial Shoulder Impingement?

 Sub-acromial shoulder impingement can be caused by any one of the following factors including

 - GH joint instability

 - Bone spurs and deficits in GH joint external rotation.

 These factors in isolation or in combination with each other cause a reduction in the sub-acromial space resulting in sub-acromial shoulder impingement.